janosgyerik/writing-markdown-well/README.md

 The generous vertical spacing creates a clear visual separation between distinct structural elements, which in my opinion improves readability.

 No need to use blank lines excessively.
-One blank line in between block elements is enough.
+One blank line between block elements is enough.

 ### Use introductory paragraphs before block elements